Canvas Administration – What happens to a Canvas course when it is edited in the Schedule of Classes?

 The incorrect instructor will have access to the incorrect Canvas course, which will potentially give the instructor access to medium and high-risk data as defined by UW System policy.

 As soon as possible, correct the error in the Schedule of Classes.
-Follow departmental processes to report the incident to UWM Information Security as a possible security breach.
-Use the Schedule of Classes-Canvas Change Report to notify CETL of the security incident.
+Follow school/college or department Information Security reporting practices, and email email@example.com to report the potential information security breach.

 Sections have been incorrectly crosslisted In Canvas